5 Essential Oils That Help Stop Smoking

 Essential oils, especially the essence of black pepper, are known to help to quit smoking.
 Apart from the most effective black pepper essential oil, angelica oil and the blends of oils like chamomile, lavender, and bergamot oils have a similar effect on those trying to kick the butt.
 You could also try any of the citrus oils or ylang ylang essential oil.
 While smelling these oils is found to be effective, the combination oils can be applied topically too.

-Studies have suggested that sensory cues associated with cigarette smoking can suppress certain smoking withdrawal symptoms, including craving for cigarettes.3 That’s where certain aromatherapy oils can help.
-They are absorbed into our bloodstream through inhalation and even topical application to show results.
+Studies have found if something can make you feel the way you felt when you smoked a cigarette, you could use that particular to fight your cigarette craving and other withdrawal symptoms.1 And certain aromatherapy oils can indeed give you that sensation.
+They are absorbed into your bloodstream through inhalation and even topical application.
 Essential oils for smoking cessation basically work to reduce cravings, lessen anxiety and stress, and ease the nervous system while quitting smoking.
-You can inhale them directly from the bottle, get a whiff of them on a handkerchief or tissue, rub a drop or two on your wrists, use them with a carrier oil for a massage or just use in a diffuser.
+You can inhale them directly from the bottle, get a whiff of them on a handkerchief or tissue, rub a drop or two on your wrists, use them with a carrier oil for a massage, or just use in a diffuser.
 So what essential oils are good for quitting smoking?
 Let’s find out.

 1. Black Pepper Essential Oil